Tag: eastern

 1980 ECSU Baseball Team

-Coach Holowaty celebrating the holidays at home plate, 1980.
+Coach Holowaty celebrating the holidays, 1980.

 Bill Holowaty, ECSU Head Baseball Coach, 1982.